-Home-school graduates are also eligible to apply for admission to SNU.
+Home-school graduates are eligible to apply for admission to SNU.
 These applicants are required to provide a high school transcript for work completed at the secondary level and are encouraged (as are all other applicants to SNU) to take either the ACT or SAT as an entrance exam.
-The comparable high school class of home-school applicants must have graduated prior to the date of admission.

 Other applicants who are not high school graduates may be admitted on the basis of a high school equivalence certificate (GED).
-The high school class of those applicants must have graduated prior to the date of admission.
-For full admission, the applicant must also have an institutional rating of 62 or above.
-Otherwise, admission will be conditional.
+The high school class of those applicants must have graduated prior to the date of admission, and the Academic Review Committee for Admission must approve the admission.